Carl-swex/Carl-swex/README.md

 -  I’m looking to collaborate on: Just message me, and we'll find out.
 -  Ask me about anything
 -  How to reach me: Mail or Social Media
--  Fun fact: Well, i work for King Julian
+-  Fun fact: Trying to get ai-agents to simplyf my life